JoseJ2010/Self-Driving-Car/index.md

-# Project Name Here
+Self-Driving Car

-I am doing the Self-Driving Car which has had
+I am doing the Self-Driving Car which has a Line-Following Sensor, a obstacle avoidance sensor , and a ultrasonic sensor which is getting replaced because it wasn't reading the distance.
+This has brought many step backs and I want to make
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Jose J | KIPP NYC CPHS | Technical & Civil Engineering | Incoming Sophomore